 - Calypso Bangkok Cabaret Show

 - Chao Phraya River Dinner Cruise

 - Grand Palace & Emerald Buddha Half-Day Tour

 Highlights of Christmas in Bangkok

 Strolling the streets of central Bangkok on Christmas is part of the fun.
 A good place to start is on Rachadamri Road, where you can check out colourful décor and lights at prominent venues like The Four Seasons Hotel, The Peninsula Plaza, Grand Hyatt Erawan Hotel, The Erawan Mall, and Amarin Plaza.

-From the intersection of Rachadamri and Rachaprasong Roads, make a right turn and continue walking for about 100 metres (past Amarin Plaza and McDonalds) until you get to an escalator which will take you up to the skywalk.
-From here you can gawk at the impressive tree in front of the InterContinental Hotel on the other side of the road, before making your way (still on the skywalk) past Gaysorn and down the stairs to CentralWorld Square, where local beer brands have set up beer gardens with nightly live concerts throughout December.
+From the intersection of Rachadamri and Rachaprasong Roads, make a right turn and continue walking for about 100 metres (passing Amarin Plaza) until you reach an escalator that takes you up to a skywalk.
+You can head into Gaysorn Mall for attractive sales before crossing a covered bridge to CentralWorld Square.
+Beer gardens with nightly live concerts take place throughout December.